-3. TO STATEMENT OF WORKS NOTICE
+3. TO NO WORKS NOTICE

-Each Transmission Owner which receives The Company Request for a Statement of Works shall notify The Company in accordance with paragraph 3.2 whether or not such Transmission Owner requires Transmission Construction Works to be undertaken in respect of a Statement of Works Project (such notice to be referred to as a “TO Statement of Works Notice”).
-Where the TO Statement of Works Notice specifies that Transmission Construction Works are required, then, at any time within the period referred to at paragraph 3.6, The Company may submit to the Transmission Owner The Company Modification Application.
-Where the TO Statement of Works Notice specifies that Transmission Construction Works are not required it shall specify whether or not, in planning and developing its Transmission System, the Transmission Owner has assumed that any technical design or operational criteria will apply to User Equipment at the Relevant Connection Site, and details of what such criteria are.
+Each Transmission Owner which receives The Company Modification Application for a Transmission Evaluationand which does not require Transmission Construction Works to be undertaken in respect of a Transmision Evaluation shall notify The Company in accordance with paragraph 3.2 (such notice to be referred to as a “TO No Works Notice”).
+Each TO where Transmission Construction Works are not required shall specify whether or not, in planning and developing its Transmission System, the Transmission Owner has assumed that any technical design or operational criteria will apply to User Equipment at the Relevant Connection Site, and details of what such criteria are.

-3.2 A Transmission Owner shall submit a TO Statement of Works Notice as soon as reasonably practicable but, in any event, on or before the later of:
+3.2 A Transmission Owner shall submit a TO No Works Notice as soon as reasonably practicable but, in any event, prior to the end of the Gated Design Window.

-3.2.1 twenty-five calendar days less one Business Day after The Company Application Date; and

-3.2.2 twenty-three calendar days less one Business Day after the Statement of Works Assumptions Date.

 3.3 The Company may refer as a Dispute to the Authority in accordance with Section H, paragraph 4.1, any TO Statement of Works Notice:

-3.3.1 that a Transmission Owner does not require Transmission Construction Works to be undertaken in respect of a Statement of Works Project; or
+3.3.1 that a Transmission Owner does not require Transmission Construction Works to be undertaken in respect of a Transmission Evaluation; or

 3.3.2 of any assumptions which a Transmission Owner intends to make in relation to User Equipment at a Relevant Connection Site.

-3.4 A Transmission Owner shall prepare each TO Statement of Works Notice so that, if the Statement of Works Project to which it relates is constructed, such Transmission Owner would continue to comply with the obligations in respect of the planning and development of its Transmission System set out in Part One, paragraph 2.2 of this Section D by giving effect to such Transmission Construction Works, except that:
+3.4 A Transmission Owner shall prepare each TO Construction Offer in respect of The Company Modification Application for a Transmission Evaluation so that, if the Transmission Evaluationto which it relates is constructed, such Transmission Owner would continue to comply with the obligations in respect of the planning and development of its Transmission System set out in Part One, paragraph 2.2 of this Section D by giving effect to such Transmission Construction Works, except that the technical design and operational criteria for the Relevant Connection Site shall be as set out in The Company Modification Application for a Transmission Evaluation.

-3.4.1 for the purpose of Part One, paragraph 2.2, such Transmission Owner shall take into account Statement of Works Planning Assumptions provided to it under paragraph 2 (as modified or updated pursuant to paragraphs 2.4 or 2.6) in respect of the Statement of Works Project in the place of any other Planning Assumptions; and

-3.4.2 the technical design and operational criteria for the Relevant Connection Site shall be as set out in The Company Request for a Statement of Works together with any site-specific information set out in the TO Statement of Works Notice.